Nau mai, haere mai… Welcome to Te Puia. Please check-in 15 minutes prior to your scheduled tour.

 Stacy Gordine, a renowned artist from the East Coast of New Zealand – and uri of Hone Te Kauru and Pine Taiapa – now leads the programme and is shaping the direction of the wānanga into the future.

 NZMACI is mandated to train Māori from iwi (tribes) across New Zealand.
-Applicants for this school must be male, over 17 years of age and of Māori descent.
+Applicants for this school must be male or female, over 18 years of age and of Māori descent.

 A limited number of tauira (students) are selected each year.
 Successful students will receive an NZMACI Scholarship to cover living expenses.
 There are no course fees for this qualification.